stimulant/ampm/README.md

 "contentUpdater": {
     "remote": null, // The path to fetch new content from.
 If this is a URL, ampm will look for an XML file and parse it
                     // for additional URLs to fetch.
 If it's a local/network path, it will use robocopy to fetch a directory.
-    "local": "content/", // The local path to deployed content, relative to server.js.
+    "local": "content/" // The local path to deployed content, relative to server.js.
-    "temp": "content.tmp/", // The local path to the temp download folder, relative to server.js.
 },

 // URLs and paths for the application updater.
 "appUpdater": {
     "remote": null, // The path to fetch a new application binary from.
 This should be a single zip file.
 If it's a URL, ampm
                     // will download it.
 If it's a local/network path, it will use robocopy.
-    "local": "app.tmp/", // The local path to deployed content, relative to server.js.
+    "local": "app/" // The local path to deployed content, relative to server.js.
-    "temp": "app.tmp/", // The local path to the temp download folder, relative to server.js.
 },

 // Settings for the persistence manager.